Puppy Timeline: How Puppies Grow up to Be Dogs

 12. When Puppies Are Ready to Adopt

 Once puppies are fully weaned at week eight, they're ready to leave their canine birth family and go to their new homes.
 This can be a delicate time.
-While a pup this age is still within the time frame of readily accepting new family members and new experiences, he's also shifting into a fear stage that can last until about week twelve.
+While a pup this age is still within the time frame of readily accepting new family members and new experiences, they're also shifting into a fear stage that can last until about week twelve.
 Puppies at this age need a lot of reassurance and positivity to keep from becoming anxious adults.

 13. When Puppies Are Ready for Obedience Training

-By week nine, after he's had a chance to settle into his new home and form a bond with his new family, a pup is ready to begin basic obedience training.
+By week nine, after they've had a chance to settle into their new home and form a bond with his new family, a pup is ready to begin basic obedience training.
 While some pet parents are reluctant to enroll their pups in obedience classes prior to obtaining all of their vaccinations, the American Veterinary Society of Animal Behavior points out that the socialization benefits of attending obedience classes at this age far outweigh any risks posed by not having completed vaccinations.
 Make sure to check with your pup's veterinarian to get their opinion first.

 14. When Puppies Learn Their Place in the Household

-At week twelve, a puppy's dominance and submission instincts start coming to the fore and he starts to figure out where he fits in the social order of the household.
+At week twelve, a puppy's dominance and submission instincts start coming to the fore and he starts to figure out where they fit in the social order of the household.
 At week twelve, the fear stage gives way to curiosity as he becomes more independent and assertive.
 Now, he needs plenty of reassurance from his loved ones.
 Usually, pups are secure about their place in the family by about six months of age.